goodluckoguzie/BigData-Infrastructure/Week8_Hadoop/Practical_15_HDFS_I.markdown

   ```bash
   ls /returnedDatasets
   ```
-  - Expected Output:
+  - **Expected Output**:
     ```
     sf-salaries-2011-2013.csv
     ```

-**Why**: After processing data in Hadoop, you may need to retrieve results to the local file system for further analysis or transfer to your personal computer.
+- **Why**: After processing data in Hadoop, you may need to retrieve results to the local file system for further analysis or transfer to your personal computer.

-## Task 6: Transfer Files to Your Local Computer
+### Task B6: Transfer Files to Your Local Computer
 **Objective**: Use FileZilla to transfer a file from the Linux VM to your personal computer.

 **Activity**: